lareferencia/lareferencia-bot-blocker/README.md

 -   ✅ **Configurable Strategies:** Uses selectable strategies to score threats (/24 or /64) and determine blocking actions based on different criteria (volume, IP count, combined metrics).
 -   ✅ **Automated Blocking:** Integrates with UFW to insert temporary `deny` rules with comments indicating expiration time (ISO 8601 UTC).
 Supports blocking individual IPs, /24 or /64 subnets, and /16 supernets.
     -   ✅ **High-Rate IP Blocking:** Automatically blocks individual IPs exceeding a configurable request-per-hour threshold for a specific duration (defaults to 24h).
     -   ✅ **Strike System & Escalation:** Tracks block events for each target (subnet/IP) over the last 48 hours using a JSON file.
-If a target accumulates 8 or more strikes within that window, its block duration is automatically escalated to 24 hours (1440 minutes), overriding the default `--block-duration`.
+If a target accumulates a configurable number of strikes (`--block-escalation-strikes`, default 4) within that window, its block duration is automatically escalated to 24 hours (1440 minutes), overriding the default `--block-duration`.
 -   ✅ **Rule Cleanup:** Includes a mode to automatically remove expired UFW rules added by this script.
 -   ✅ **Whitelisting:** Supports excluding specific IPs or subnets from analysis and blocking.
 -   ✅ **Efficient Log Reading:** Can process logs in reverse when a time window (`--time-window` or `--start-date`) is specified, significantly speeding up analysis of recent activity in large files.